wjessop/wjessop/content/posts/Buffer-analysis-when-using-EXPLAIN-ANALYSE-in-Postgres/index.md

 - https://www.postgresql.org/docs/current/sql-explain.html

 Cutting down buffer usage can be a great way to decrease IO resource usage for a query.

+## An example

 Let's look at an example query.
 This is similar to one that I optimised for a client and the exact SQL/data structure isn't important.
-Note the `EXPLAIN (ANALYSE, BUFFERS)` at the start of the query:
+Note the `EXPLAIN (ANALYSE, BUFFERS)` line at the start of the query:

 ```sql { hl_lines=[21,23,26,31]}
 EXPLAIN (ANALYSE, BUFFERS)